 Remedy Project (www.theremedyproject.com)

 A $35,000 challenge grant to the Remedy Project in Brunswick, Georgia to provide operational support to serve the treatment needs of those suffering addiction in the Glynn County community, specifically the Norwich Street area.
 Begun in 2011, the Remedy Project is a faith-based addiction counseling and recovery program organized to serve clients in the city of Brunswick and other limited areas of Southeast Georgia.

 Satilla Advocacy Services

-A $33,960 grant to Satilla Advocacy Services in Waycross, Georgia to purchase a colposcope and related equipment and partially support the Prevention Education Coordinator's salary for the satellite advocacy office in Charlton County, GA.
-Satilla Advocacy Services was established in 1997 to promote the mental and physical wellbeing of children, youth and families through forensic medical examinations, forensic interviews, therapy services and advocacy services for children who have been victims of physical or sexual assault as well as adult victims of sexual assault.
+A $22,000 grant to Satilla Advocacy Services in Waycross, Georgia to partially support the Prevention Education Coordinator's salary and operational expenses for the satellite advocacy office in Charlton County, GA.
+Satilla Advocacy Services was established in 1997 to promote the mental and physical well-being of children, youth and families through forensic medical examinations, forensic interviews, therapy services and advocacy services for children who have been victims of physical or sexual assault as well as adult victims of sexual assault.
 Satilla Advocacy Services provides these services to the six counties of the Waycross Judicial Circuit, which includes Brantley and Charlton Counties.